 The case of Huishan Dairy

 Investors may be familiar with the story of Huishan Dairy (6863.HK), a vertically integrated dairy company listed in Hong Kong.
-The shares cratered 85% on March 24 and USD 4 billion in market evaporated in a single day.
+The shares cratered 85% on March 24 and USD 4 billion in market value evaporated in a single day.

 Here is the Bloomberg account of the sorry saga: